hoang-tran/hoang-tran.github.io/_drafts/unit-test-network-layer-in-ios.md

 ![xcode add directory confirmation](/images/unit-test-network-layer-in-ios/add-folder-confirmation.jpg)

-## Step : Stub the network request
+### Step : Stub the network request

-Back to **MyApiClientSpec.swift**, we're gonna stub the request so that it will use our **GetUserSuccess.json** file as the response instead of making real network request.
+Back to **NativeApiClientSpec.swift**, we're gonna stub the request so that it will use our **GetUserSuccess.json** file as the response instead of making real network request.

 {% highlight swift %}
 it("returns GitHubUserData") {